Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

   - Used to create Wireframes & Database Schema for the project during development.

 - [Adobe Illustrator](https://www.adobe.com/)
-  - Illustrator was used to create the websites logo image.
+  - Illustrator was used to create the website's logo image.

 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
   - Chrome's Dev Tools were essential during the development of this project.
   - They allowed me to test the responsiveness across various screen sizes during creation.
-  - Provided near endless opportunities for debugging and bug identification throughout the projects dev-cycle.
+  - Provided near-endless opportunities for debugging and bug identification throughout the project's dev cycle.

 - [CI TEMPLATE](https://github.com/Code-Institute-Org/gitpod-full-template)
   - This repository was initially created using Code Institute's Github template.